Home » Rome »

 The North Wall of the Chapel depicts scenes from the life of Jesus Christ by various artists.

-Don’t miss out on Perugino’s The Baptism of Jesus, Botticelli’s The Temptation of Jesus, Rosselli’s The Sermon on the Mount, and the iconic The Last Supper.
+Don’t miss Perugino’s The Baptism of Jesus, Botticelli’s The Temptation of Jesus, Rosselli’s The Sermon on the Mount, and the iconic The Last Supper.

 South Wall